 Because James was on the job when the crash occurred, Texas law required FVF to prove the impossible: that corporate leaders were aware of extremely dangerous conduct but chose to turn a blind-eye.
-And even though Texas law limits what a family can recover, even when that proof is found, FVF negotiated a confidential seven-figure resolution of the wreck.
-Now, James’s daughters will be able to afford college, and his mother can afford to retire.
+FVF’s work on this case will take care of James’s daughters’ college tuition, and his mother can now afford to retire.
 Moreover, follow-up interviews with the company’s employees confirm the company has drastically changed its training and management practices.

 Travis County Sheriff’s Office Sergeant Chris was working security during a University of Texas football game.
 He was managing the crowds of players, staff, and media on the sidelines of the field when the driver of a motorized camera cart transporting a scissor lift lost focus on the pedestrians around the vehicle.
 The Sergeant protected the people in the path of the camera cart, but in the process of doing so, the heavy vehicle ran over him, severely and permanently injuring his left foot.
 The Sergeant underwent multiple surgeries, three months of immobilized recovery, and over a year of intense physical therapy.